Charles Webster Leadbeater: How Theosophy Came to Me

-According to the author, the impression which Blavatsky made "was indescribable."
-She was looking straight through man, and obviously saw everything that was in one, and not everyone liked it.
+According to the author, the impression which Blavatsky made "was indescribable".
+She would look straight through a man, and obviously saw everything that was in one, and not everyone liked it.
 Sometimes Leadbeater heard from her very unpleasant revelations about those with whom she spoke.
-He's writing: "Prodigious force was the first impression, and perhaps courage, outspokenness, and straightforwardness were the second."
+He writes: "Prodigious force was the first impression, and perhaps courage, outspokenness, and straightforwardness were the second."

 Leadbeater writes that Blavatsky was the best interlocutor he had ever met: "She had the most wonderful gift for repartee; she had it almost to excess, perhaps."
-She also had knowledge of all sorts of things that relate to very different directions.
+She also had knowledge of all sorts of things that related to very different subjects.
 She always had something to say, and it was never empty talk.
-She traveled a lot, and mostly on little-known places, and did not forget anything.
-She remembered even the most insignificant cases that had happened to her.
-She was a wonderful storyteller, who knew how to give a good story and make the right impression.
+She travelled a lot, and mostly in little-known places, and did not forget anything.
+She remembered even the most insignificant events that had happened to her.
+She was a wonderful storyteller, who knew how to deliver a good story and make the right impression.
 "Whatever else she may have been, she was never commonplace.
 She always had something new, striking, interesting, unusual to tell us."

-In connection with the accusations of Blavatsky's enemies in her alleged fraud, cheating, forgery, Leadbeater writes: "The very idea of deception of any sort in connection with Madame Blavatsky is unthinkable to anyone who knew her...
+In connection with the accusations of Blavatsky's enemies regarding her alleged fraud, cheating, and forgery, Leadbeater writes: "The very idea of deception of any sort in connection with Madame Blavatsky is unthinkable to anyone who knew her...
 Her absolute genuineness was one of the most prominent features of her marvellously complex character."